Yomoni/maven-auto-upgrade-script/README.md

 ### Upgrade I refuse/don't want are spammed

-At each execution a pull request is created if a new version is found and if an existing branch with the same version upgread is not already found.
+At each execution a pull request is created if a new version is found and if an existing branch with the same version upgrade is not already found.

 If you don't want an upgrade or you don't want to apply it right now you can keep the associated branch alive as long as you want.
-But for some strange/incompatible version the dependency version may be completely ignored.
+But for some strange/incompatible version the dependency version must be completely ignored.

 ### Not release version upgrade are generated

-There are some case were not release version are detected even if only release repostory are used:
+There are some case were pre-release versions are detected even if only release repositories are used:
 * Alpha/beta versions (A)
 * Release canditate versions (RC)
 * Draft versions
 * Milestone versions (M)
+Because these versions are published on release repositories for public tests.

-To ignore versions of dependencies and/or plugins, the versions plugin configuration can be modified.
-Such configuration example on [Rundeck Monitor](https://github.com/Sylvain-Bugat/RundeckMonitor/blob/master/dependencies-check-rules.xml).
+To ignore some dependencies/plugins versions, the Maven versions plugin configuration can be modified.
+Example of Such configuration  on [Rundeck Monitor](https://github.com/Sylvain-Bugat/RundeckMonitor/blob/master/dependencies-check-rules.xml).

 ### Some upgrade are not detected

-These scripts uses ```mvn versions:display-plugin-updates  versions:display-property-updates``` to find dependency/plugin version upgrade.
-Dependency version with direct version configuration like this cannot be detected and upgraded:
+This is a limitation of these scripts, they uses ```mvn versions:display-plugin-updates  versions:display-property-updates``` to find dependency/plugin version upgrades.
+Dependencies with direct version configuration like this cannot be detected and upgraded:
 ```xml
 <dependency>
 	<groupId>org.slf4j</groupId>